 In some cases, there is a thin line between a contractor and an employee.
-We already talked about the process of classifying an independent contractor or an employee, and now we are taking it a step further.
+We already published the complete guide on deciding whether the worker is an independent contractor or an employee, and now we are taking it a step further.

 Your business might be concerned about its contractor's status if: